squaredanced/node_inspector/README.md

 # Houdini Node Inspector

 This is toolset for gathering information from the node in covnenient form.
-I have been using a lot of it's uctionality in my Houdini TD work but every time i had to rewrite the same functionality.
+I have been using a lot of it's uctionality in my Houdini TD work but every time I had to rewrite the same functionality.
+This is a colletion of small things that never around when they needed.
+____

-Do I decided to make a swiss-knofe-style toolset for quickly getting info from the node like:
+So I decided to make a swiss-knofe-style toolset for quickly getting info from the node like:
   - Get all parameter names
   - Get all parameter labels
   - Get user data